100 years of modern crystallography: http://www.iucr.org/iycr

 Bibao Crystallographic Server: Offers online crystallographic information (Space Groups, Layer Groups, Rod Groups, Frieze Groups, Wyckoff Sets) and programs for structural and mathematical crystallography, solid state physics, and structural chemistry. www.cryst.ehu.es

 Daniel B. Litvin’s website: Comprehensive information and downloads on sub-periodic and magnetic space groups from the co-author of the International Tables for Crystallography.
 Vol. E, Subperiodic Groups, IUCr, 2002; http://www.bk.psu.edu/faculty/litvin/home.html

-The CrystalEye Project: Is an aggregate of web resources relating to crystallography. wwmm.ch.cam.ac.uk/crystaleye/index.html
+The CrystalEye Project: Is an aggregate of web resources relating to crystallography which has recently merged with the COD project. wwmm.ch.cam.ac.uk/crystaleye/index.html

 Kenneth G. Libbrecht's Snow Crystal page: This site is all about snow crystals and snowflakes -- what they are, where they come from, and just how these remarkably complex and beautiful structures are created, quite literally, out of thin air. website

 Crystal morphology, Fourier transforms, and much more: A tutorial (website) of crystal morphology; Steffen Weber's Crystallography Picture Book series includes Nanotubes & Nanocones,Fullerenes, Crystal Forms and Crystal Structures; Kevin Cowtan's Picture Book of Fourier Transforms; Werner Kaminsky's and Steffen Weber's free crystallographic software.